GospelSounders/adventhymnals/content/03.church-hymnal/02.001-100/06.051-060/02.Now-the-Day-Is-Over/docs.md

 ---
+title: |
-title: 52.
-Now the Day Is Over
+    052. Now the Day Is Over - Church Hymnal 1941
 metadata:
-    description:
+    description: |
+        Church Hymnal 1941 052.
+Now the Day Is Over.
+Now the day is over, night is drawing nigh, Shadows of the evening steal across the sky.
+    keywords:  |
-    keywords: Church Hymnal, Now the Day Is Over, Now the day is over,
+        Church Hymnal 1941, adventhymnals, advent hymnals, Now the Day Is Over, Now the day is over.
     author: Brian Onang'o
 ---

+#### Advent Hymnals
-## 52. NOW THE DAY IS OVER
+## 052. NOW THE DAY IS OVER
+####  Church Hymnal 1941,

 ```txt

 1.
 Now the day is over,
 night is drawing nigh,